 16. The Crystal Maze LIVE Experience

 Probably the original escape room experience, The Crystal Maze brings the hit TV show to life.
 So much fun for hen parties, you and your friends will navigate your way through four different adventure zones to collect crystals and culminates with time in the infamous Crystal Dome.
-They are Covid-secure and you can find details at the-crystal-maze.com.
+You can find details at the-crystal-maze.com.

 Take to the water and try your hand at stand up paddleboarding, a fun alternative to the typical hen party activities.
 Active 360 Paddleboarding hosts lessons at Kew Bridge, Paddington Basin and Richmond.
 Get all the details at active360.co.uk.